boazbk/tcs/lec_05_physical_implementation.md

 A _transistor_ can be thought of as an electric circuit with two inputs, known as _source_ and _gate_ and an output, known as the _sink_.
 The gate controls whether current flows from the source to the sink.
 In a _standard transistor_, if the gate is "ON" then current can flow from the source to the sink and if it is "OFF" then it can't.
-In a _complimentary transistor_ this is reversed: if the gate is "OFF" then current can flow from the source to the sink and if it is "ON" then it can't.
+In a _complementary transistor_ this is reversed: if the gate is "OFF" then current can flow from the source to the sink and if it is "ON" then it can't.

 ![We can implement the logic of transistors using water.
 The water pressure from the gate closes or opens a faucet between the source and the sink.](../figure/transistor_water.png){#transistor-water-fig .class width=300px height=300px}